filecoin-project/lotus/documentation/en/architecture/architecture.md

-We proceed in the sync process by requesting block headers from the peer, moving back from their head, until we reach a tipset that we have in common (such a common tipset must exist, thought it may simply be the genesis block).
+We proceed in the sync process by requesting block headers from the peer, moving back from their head, until we reach a tipset that we have in common (such a common tipset must exist, though it may simply be the genesis block).
 The functionality can be found in `Syncer::collectHeaders()`.

 If the common tipset is our head, we treat the sync as a "fast-forward", else we must